Let's set the record straight. There are three factors that made FUNKADELIC what it was:

 Half the experience of Funkadelic was the actual music vibrating out of those wax grooves.
 The other half was reading the covers with a magnifying glass while you listened.
 There was always more to scrutinize, analyze, and strain your eyes.
 Funkadelic covers were a hedonistic landscape where sex coursed like energy, politics underlay every pun, and madness was just a bigger overview.

 Pedro called his work 'scartoons', because they were fun but they left a mark.
 He was facing the hard life in Chicago full-on everyday with all the craft and humor he could muster.

-Pedro's unschooled, undisciplined street art gave all the Suit execs fits, as when the cover for "Electric Spanking of War Babies" caused such a scandel that it had to be censored before release.
-It also opened the door for all the great NYC graffiti artists of the late 70's, for the mainstream success of Keith Haring's bold line cartoons, and James Rizzi's marker covers and "Genius of Love" video animation for The Tom Tom Club.
+Pedro's unschooled, undisciplined street art gave all the Suit execs fits, as when the cover for ELECTRIC SPANKING OF WAR BABIES caused such a scandel that it had to be censored before release.
+It also opened the door for all the great NYC graffiti artists of the late '70s, for the mainstream success of Keith Haring's bold line cartoons, and James Rizzi's marker covers and "Genius of Love" video animation for Tom Tom Club.

-He also did this spectacular scartoon of his original character, Larry Lazer, which was broadcast on MTV:
+He also did a spectacular animated scartoon of his original character, Larry Lazer, which was broadcast on MTV.